-Principal risks and uncertainties Mitigation and management Reliance on third parties A number of the operational systems and services on which the PWLB lending facility relies are provided or supported by third party suppliers.
+Reliance on third parties

+A number of the operational systems and services on which the PWLB lending facility relies are provided or supported by third party suppliers.

 To mitigate the risk of failure of a key third party supplier the DMO undertakes regular corporate risk assessments of each key supplier to assess a range of factors including its financial strength and operational capacity, including the reliance on sub-contractors.
 The DMO has dedicated contract owners who meet regularly with key suppliers and monitor performance against the agreed Service Level Agreements, where appropriate.

-The Procurement Manager and the Vendor Management Group have been working to embed consistent standards of supplier management across account managers by improving visibility of key contracts and continually sharing best practice.
-The DMO has introduced enhanced monitoring for critical suppliers (i.e. strategic partners) that focuses on risk and strategic aspects.
+The procurement manager and the vendor management group have been working to embed consistent standards of supplier management across account managers by improving visibility of key contracts and continually sharing best practice.
+The DMO has introduced enhanced monitoring for critical suppliers (i.e. strategic partners) that focuses on risk, strategic services, relationship and corporate aspects.
 Scrutinised areas include inherent risks, scenario analysis, assessment of supply chain risks including fourth parties, monitoring and assessing residual risks, and mitigation planning.
 External consultancy work assisted with the approach.

 The DMO sought assurance that its key suppliers and strategic partners follow National Cyber Security Centre (NCSC) guidance on cyber-security.
+This year, further work was undertaken to explore alternative arrangements where over-reliance on particular key suppliers has been identified.